M17-Project/M17_spec/pages/02.part-1/05.application-layer/docs.md

 The Channel Access Number (CAN) is a four bit code that may be used to filter received audio, text, and GNSS data.
 A receiver may optionally allow reception from sources only if their transmitted CAN value matches the receiver's own specified CAN value.

+#### Stream Frames

+[Stream Frames](../data-link-layer#stream-frames) will contain the appropriate LICH data (described above).
+The Stream Contents will include the incrementing 16-bit Frame Number, and 128 bits of Codec 2 data (unencrypted or encrypted).

 #### References / Acknowledgements

  - [Jonathan Naylor (G4KLX) Source/Destination and META fields in the M17 Voice Application](https://discourse.m17project.org/t/callsigns-and-extended-use-of-the-meta-field-in-m17/103)